mrpotatoes/cheatsheets/README.md

 # My code cheetsheet
 I wanted something where I remember all the neat little code snippets I've created or find so I don't have to rewrite them in the future.

+## New Thoughts
+I have been thinking about how I have setup the categories and to use tags.
+[I put those thoughts in this directory](./11ty/config/) for future development

 ## Future
 ### Features & Enhancements
 - Website